Grilled Teriyaki Citrus Honey Salmon

 Cooking salmon is a delicate task, but grilling fish has yielded us the best results!
 For our teriyaki citrus honey salmon we grill the fillets on cedar planks.
 The cedar planks impart a wonderful earthy and woody flavor and the salmon comes out incredibly moist.

 When grilling salmon on cedar planks you'll need to pre-soak the planks before grilling.
 You can them soak in wine, sake, or cider for extra flavor.
 Because our teriyaki, citrus honey marinade already has so much flavor, we opted for water.

 Whenever we are able, we try to shop local, so we pick up Scottish salmon (sustainably raised in the open ocean) from Pelican Seafood in Fort Pierce, Florida.
 Another choice for purchasing salmon is making an addition to your Butcher Box subscription box.

 What to Serve with Grilled Teriyaki Citrus Honey Salmon?

-A good tasty side dish for teriyaki citrus honey salmon is either quinoa or a garlic pasta.
-The garlic pasta has a bit more flavor than the quinoa and uses lots of fresh veggies. the garlic sauce is light and delicate enough not to overpower the flavorful salmon.
+A good side dish for teriyaki citrus honey salmon is either quinoa or a garlic pasta.
+The garlic pasta has a bit more flavor than the quinoa and uses lots of fresh veggies.
+The garlic sauce is light and delicate enough not to overpower the flavorful salmon.

 For a wine, many people say that white wine is for fish and red is for beef.
-We do like to pair a nice red wine with this salmon dish.
-If you want to pair a red wine with this dish, stay away from a heavy wine like a Malbec and lean toward a red blend or even a Pinot Noir.
+However, we like to pair a nice red wine with this salmon dish.
+If you want to pair a red wine with this dish, stay away from a heavy wine like a Cabernet Sauvignon and lean toward a red blend or even a Pinot Noir.
 We chose to pair Chateau Ste Michelle's Indian Wells Red Blend and were very pleased.
-This wine is very fruit foward with a velvety finish with a bit of pepper.
+This wine is very fruit forward with a velvety finish with a bit of pepper.

 Preparation - 2 Hours Prior to Cooking